Vitamin D Testing at Seattle Naturopathic Center

 Two Ways to Get Your Vitamin D

 The first way is through exposure of the skin to ultraviolet light (sunshine), which allows the skin to produce Vitamin D3, also called cholecalciferol.
 Cholecalciferol is converted by the liver and then by the kidneys to the active form of Vitamin D, which has health-promoting and hormonal benefits.
-Many factors can inhibit production of Vitamin D from sunlight exposure.
+Many factors can inhibit the production of Vitamin D from sunlight exposure.
 Of course, as concerns for skin cancer have risen, so has the usage of sunscreen.
-10,000-25,000 IU of Vitamin D can be produced daily with full body exposure to sunlight.
+10,000-25,000 IU of Vitamin D can be produced daily with full-body exposure to sunlight.
 However, almost all of the UVB rays are blocked by SPF 8 or higher sunscreen, thus preventing adequate production of Vitamin D.

 The second way to obtain Vitamin D is orally, through diet or nutritional supplementation.
 Unfortunately, Vitamin D is rather difficult to obtain from foods.
 Dairy and cod liver oil are two good sources, but these would still have to be consumed in very large amounts in order to get adequate Vitamin D.